Nursing Interview Tips: 5 Best Practices

 4. Identify and Unlearn Unconscious Biases

-Unconscious biases are what lead us to form preconceived opinions about individuals based on their initial appearance.
+Unconscious biases are what lead us to form preconceived opinions about individuals based on their initial characteristics.
 During the interview process, these biases can cause harmful stereotyping and cloud decision-making.

 For example, studies have shown that some recruiters may stereotype male nursing candidates as “bold,” “aggressive,” or “less caring” because nursing is a predominantly female profession.
 However, these types of beliefs can drive highly qualified candidates away and prevent diversity in the workplace.